- Tell me more about turtles.

 On about 99 % of our sail/snorkel trips, we see turtles.
 In the mating season, that rises to about 99.9%.
 The secret is having good eyes on the guide, who knows where to look, and it helps that there are another dozen eyes looking too.

 Yes, there are sharks in Bonaire, but only small ones.
 And, IF you see one, you are lucky, as not many have seen them.
 They are VERY shy and they do NOT like people.

 The most dangerous “things” you can come across in Bonaire is what you come close to and touch, a sea urchin or fire corals, for example.
 So DO NOT put yourself in a situation that you have to touch something.

-Sometimes it is season for certain types of jellyfish that sting.
+Sometimes it is the season for certain types of jellyfish that sting.
 It may hurt like a stinging bee for 5 minutes, but we have the right treatment for that on board.
 Just do not scratch it or get into a panic.
 It’s just like a mosquito bite—uncomfortable there and then, but not dangerous.

-The tarpon and the barracudas may come close to you, look ugly and threatening with their big teeth, but they are harmless and have never attacked anyone.
+The tarpon and the barracudas may come close to you, look ugly and be threatening with their big teeth, but they are harmless and have never attacked anyone.